-The Center for Statistical Consultation and Research can assist you.
+The Consulting for Statistics, Computing & Analytics Research can assist you.

 The ITS Statistics and Computation Service (SCS) offers a set of Linux-based servers to regular students, faculty, and staff of the University of Michigan to run computationally intensive or long-running programs.
 These vary from using mathematical and statistical programs to compiling and running custom programs.

 If you have the University's standard computing services that is provided to all registered students, regular faculty, and regular staff, you can use the SCS.
 Access to the SCS is included in the package.

 We have converted our service to a new hardware pool that gives us faster performance and allow larger memory footprints.
 The new pool is available as scs.dsc.umich.edu or any of the previous aliases.

 at the command prompt.